-Penalty mail must:
+[1-27-13] Penalty mail must:

 - a.
 Be prepared with an appropriate penalty indicia format. - b.
 Meet the eligibility, marking, preparation, and physical standards for the class of mail and price of postage used. - c.
 Include a ZIP+4 code or a 5-digit ZIP Code in all delivery and return addresses. - d.
-For all methods of payment, be endorsed for class or price except for single-piece price First-Class Mail.
+Be endorsed for class or price except for single-piece price First-Class Mail.